 Jean Craighead George

-Jean Carolyn Craighead George (July 2, 1919 – May 15, 2012) was an acclaimed American author, celebrated for her significant contribution to children's literature.
-Over her illustrious career, she penned more than one hundred books for children and young adults.
-Among her most notable works are the Newbery Medal-winning Julie of the Wolves and the Newbery runner-up My Side of the Mountain.
-George's writing often explored themes related to the environment and the natural world, reflecting her deep passion for these subjects.
+Jean Carolyn Craighead George was an American writer, born on July 2, 1919.
+She authored more than one hundred books for children and young adults, including the acclaimed Newbery Medal-winning book Julie of the Wolves and the Newbery runner-up My Side of the Mountain.

-George was also a devoted mother to three children, Twig C. George, Craig, and T. Luke George, and a loving grandmother who cherished reading to her grandchildren from their birth.
-Throughout her life, she housed one hundred and seventy-three pets, not counting dogs and cats, in her Chappaqua, New York home.
-This personal connection to animals further influenced her writing, which often featured wildlife and their habitats.
+Jean was a dedicated mother of three children—Twig C. George, Craig, and T. Luke George—and a grandmother who joyfully read to her grandchildren.
+Over the years, she kept one hundred and seventy-three pets, not including dogs and cats, in her home in Chappaqua, New York.

 Are you sure you want to delete this?